Louis IV of France: Return of the balance

 The last step in the emancipation of Louis IV shows that his reign wasn't entirely negative.
 In 949 he entered Laon, where by command of Hugh the Great, Theobald I of Blois surrendered to him the fortress he had built a few months earlier.
 The King recovered, at the expense of Herbert II's vassals, the château of Corbeny which his father had given to Saint-Remi of Reims and also authorized archbishop Artald to mint coins in his city.

 In 950 Louis IV and Hugh the Great finally reconciled.
 After the death of Hugh the Black in 952, Hugh the Great captured his half of Burgundy.
 Louis IV, now allied with Arnulf I of Flanders and Adalbert I, Count of Vermandois, exercised real authority only north of the river Loire.
 He also rewarded Liétald II of Mâcon and Charles Constantine of Vienne for their loyalty.
 For a long time Louis IV and his son Lothair were the last kings to venture south of the river Loire.

 In 951 Louis IV fell seriously ill during a stay in Auvergne and decided to associate to the throne his eldest son and heir, the ten-year-old Lothair.
 During his stay, he received homage of Bishop Étienne II, brother of the viscount of Clermont.
 Louis IV recovered from his disease thanks to the care of his wife Gerberga, who during the reign of her husband had a key role.
 The royal couple had seven children, of whom only three survived infancy: Lothair, the eldest son and future King – that Flodoard cites not to be confused with the son of Louis the Pious: Lotharius puer, filius Ludowici (infant Lothair, son of Louis)–, Mathilde – who in 964 married King Conrad I of Burgundy – and Charles – who was invested as Duke of Lower Lorraine by his cousin Emperor Otto II in 977–.

 During the 950s, the royal power network was entrenched by construction of several palaces in the towns that were recovered by the King.
 Under Louis IV (and also during the reign of his son), there is a geographical tightening of royal lands around Compiègne, Laon and Reims which eventually gave Laon an incontestable primacy.
 Thus, through the charters issued by the Royal Chancery, can be followed the stays of Louis IV.
-The King spent mostly of his time in the palaces of Reims (21% of the charters), Laon (15%), Compiègne and Soissons (2% for each of them).
+The King spent most of his time in the palaces of Reims (21% of the charters), Laon (15%), Compiègne and Soissons (2% for each of them).

 Flodoard records in 951 that Queen Eadgifu (Ottogeba regina mater Ludowici regis), who since her return with her son to France retired to the Abbey of Notre Dame in Laon (abbatiam sanctæ Mariæ...Lauduni), where she became the Abbess, was abducted from there by Herbert III of Vermandois, Count of Château-Thierry (Heriberti...Adalberti fratris), who married her shortly after; the King, furious about this (rex Ludowicus iratus) confiscated the Abbey of Notre Dame from his mother and donated it to his wife Gerberga (Gerbergæ uxori suæ).